Meetings: none scheduled, optional consultations with instructor; online course

 5. Plants (chapter 10, main herbs and their specific needs and uses)

-are open book, untimed, done online, and will be comprised of several
+Tests are open book, untimed, done online, and will be

-and resume tests later, but once submitted this will be your
+You can stop and resume tests later, but once submitted this

 The final garden plan project will guide and provide practice to students in creating a personalized herb garden for their needs and purposes.
 This should be on a specific topic such as edible flowers, cooking, historic, ornamental, or a specific crop such as various mints, basils, or thymes.
 Alternatively, students may choose to prepare a plan for an herb growing or business enterprise (such as medicinal herbs).
 Communications including meetings, if needed, with the professor will provide guidance and ideas, suggestions for improvements, and considerations from plant choice through culture.